How to Spot Scams and Fraud in Airport Parking Services

 The Fake Facility Scam

 In the end you’re stuck and scrambling for a parking space while your flight time nears.
 Your money is gone, and the scammers have disappeared.
+This is why choosing verified long-term airport parking options is critical to avoid fraudulent listings

 Here are some red flags to spot this: